 The ability to design instructional content is a highly marketable skill in today’s rapidly changing workplace.
 Instructional design is one of the most popular areas within the workplace learning and performance industry.
 Students will gain an understanding of conducting a needs assessment and designing an appropriate learning solution through instructional design and program planning.

 Classes are taught by a dedicated group of full-time professors and industry leaders who use analytical and creative approaches in a highly energizing, constructivist format.
-Five courses are combined to create this comprehensive program.
+Three courses are combined to create this comprehensive program.

-Applicants must hold a bachelor’s degree in any discipline from an accredited institution with an undergraduate grade point average of at least 3.0 on a 4.0 scale.
+Students interested in the graduate concentration in Instructional Design must be enrolled in a degree-granting program at Roosevelt University and must hold a bachelor’s degree in any discipline from an accredited institution with an undergraduate grade point average of at least 3.0 on a 4.0 scale.
 A written statement of academic and professional goals and a current resume are required.
 For additional information, contact the Graduate Program in Training and Development.

-Five courses (15 credit hours) are required.
+Three courses (nine credit hours) are required.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500